remusao/remusao.github.io/posts/sieve-even-faster.md

 has not yet been eliminated.
 With a simple loop.
 We then gain precious seconds at runtime.

-Regarding the first optimization, it turns out that it’s not easy to work directly on the bits in C, except with bit fields, but this is complicated in the case of the Sieve of Eratosthenes.
+Regarding the first optimization, it turns out that it's not easy to work directly on the bits in C, except with bit fields, but this is complicated in the case of the Sieve of Eratosthenes.
 So I decided to implement the algorithm in C++, which offers the type bool, which takes only one bit in memory as well as Bitset, which are nothing more than arrays of bits, provided with various operations.
 Thanks to a std::vector (or a simple array) of bool the memory usage of the program is reduced by 8, which is pretty good.
-But it’s possible to use a data structure more efficient.
+But it's possible to use a data structure more efficient.
 You certainly heard about Boost, a library which provide many very powerful tools for C++, and among this tools is the Bitset (it also exists in STD, but it is less efficient).
 Using